looseMole/read-excel-files/README.md

 # read-excel-files
-A project made for a tabletop game, including rolling a lot of dice on a lot of tables.
+A project made for a tabletop game that includes rolling a lot of dice on a lot of tables.

 This project is made possible by the people behind openpyxl and defusedxml.
 Executable and installer is made possible by PyInstaller and Inno Setup respectively.